 Our dentist will scale your tooth and polish it to make it smoother and less likely to attract bacteria and other harmful deposits in the future.
 This helps prevent gum disease from worsening and begins the healing process to restore your oral health.
 Our dentist may also take the opportunity to check your mouth for any other problematic developments below the gum line, such as tooth decay.

 If you have periodontal disease, you should receive deep dental cleanings on a regular basis to help prevent more severe damage from gum disease and bone loss in the future.
-Our dentist will evaluate your mouth to determine the severity of your periodontal disease and recommend a schedule of regular treatments to help keep your mouth free from gum disease.
+Our dentist will evaluate your mouth to determine the severity of your periodontal disease and recommend a schedule of regular dental treatments to help keep your mouth free from gum disease.

 After completing treatment for gum disease, our dentist will set up a schedule of regular appointments so that you can continue to receive periodontal maintenance and keep your gum disease under control.
 Periodontal maintenance involves returning to our office every 12 weeks for a deep dental cleaning.
 These appointments occur at intervals of 12 weeks because the bacteria that cause gum disease begin to flourish within a three to 12 week period.
 By removing plaque, biofilm and harmful bacteria at the 12 week mark, we can keep gum disease under control and prevent further damage to your smile and oral health.